 - Residents are responsible for collecting mail that is placed in their assigned mailbox.
 Residents must empty their mailboxes when they check out.

-- Students may not at any time be in possession of animals except for non-carnivorous fish, even for short-term visits, in University residential facilities, unless prior approval is provided through the University's Policy on Assistance and Service Animals (OED-5).
+- Students may not at any time be in possession of animals except for non-carnivorous fish, even for short-term visits, in University residential facilities, unless prior approval is provided through the University's Policy on service and assistance animals (OED-5).

 - Non-carnivorous fish may be kept in a 10-gallon or smaller aquarium.
 The occupants of the room will assume all charges for damages related to the use or malfunction of the aquarium.

-- Students without prior approval through the University's Policy OED-5 on Assistant and Service Animals who are found with an animal (except non-carnivorous fish) in their room, will be asked to remove it immediately.
-Failure to comply with this request will result in disciplinary action along with the permanent removal of the animal by University officials.
+- Students without prior approval through the University's Policy on service and assistance animals (OED-5) who are found with an animal (except non-carnivorous fish) in their room, will be asked to remove it immediately.
+Failure to comply with this request will result in disciplinary action along with the permanent removal of the animal by University Officials.
 If the animal presents an immediate threat, Public Safety and/or Drexel Police may be involved.

 Quiet/Courtesy Hours and Noise Violations

 - Unreasonable amplification of music out of windows or porches is not permitted.